hemisemidemipresent/cyberquincy/README.md

 -   then the DB stuff and ad stuff happens back in `command_center.js`

 commands are using node.js `module.exports`

+there is a command parser, [check it out](https://github.com/hemisemidemipresent/cyberquincy/tree/master/parser)

 # database fields